etseng02/scheduler/README.md

 # Interview Scheduler

 This is an interview scheduler that is built using react.
-The scheduler makes axios requests to a database that stores the data and then updates the state to ensure that the components on the screen are updated in real time.
+The scheduler makes axios requests to an api server to GET and POST data.
+The application updates the state to ensure that the components on the screen are updated in real time.
+If there is an error with the axios requests, the client will display an error message.

 ## Setup

 Install dependencies with `npm install`.
+Install and run API server found at: https://github.com/lighthouse-labs/scheduler-api Run application using `npm start`.

 ## Running Webpack Development Server